nepali-prabhat/vm-server/README.md

 - You can look at the `/prisma/seedFn.ts` file to add new drinks or update stock during the database seeding.
 - Images for the drinks are served from the `/public` folder.

+## Limitations
-- There is no 100% test coverage.
+- 100% test coverage.
 Only the purchase module is tested.
-- As of right now, docker compose doesn't read env variables and postgres environment variables are hard coded.
+- Docker compose doesn't read env variables and postgres environment variables are hard coded.
+This is purely done for easier submission.
+In a proper project, we'd source the env variables from a proper .env file